-PAD 630 Public Human Resources Management (3-0-3).
+PAD 630 Public Human Resources Management (4-0-4).
 The issues and public policies that have an impact on the management of human resources in the public sector.
 Differences between public and private personnel administration; the American civil service system; recruitment, placement, promotion, training, and compensation; performance assessment; rights and duties of public employees.
 Cross-listed with NAL 630.

-PAD 631 Law and Public Administration (3-0-3).
+PAD 631 Law and Public Administration (4-0-4).

 Administrative law as the body of rules and prescriptions for public agencies.
 The evolution and development of American administrative law, its substance, and the role of administrative law in the governing process.
+Crosslisted with UST 631.